cliff-ah-leong/proworkflow-test/ReadMe.md

 ## Start Timer (Button)
 -	The user should be presented with a button to “Start Timer”, this will fire the START_TIMERECORD mutation.
--	A timer should be shown showing how long the current timer has been running (format HH:mm)
+-	There should be a display to show how long the current timer has been running (format HH:mm)

 ## Stop Timer (Button)
 -	The stop timer button will fire the STOP_TIMERECORD mutation.
--	An option to add ‘notes’ should be given when the user clicks ‘stop timer’ button
+-	An option to add ‘notes’ should be given when the user clicks ‘stop timer’ button and can be supplied to the STOP_TIMERECORD mutation
--	If no notes are added, the app should supply the project name and task name as notes to the mutation.
+-	If no notes are added, the app should supply the task name and start date as notes to the mutation.

 ## Time Entries Display:
 -	Below the Start/Stop timer button, a display of previous time records that have been tracked against the task should be shown, this data can be found from the GET_TASK query.